 Vienna’s awesome city view is most clear in this site.
 The tower which is fondly called as “Concrete needle” with 352 meters high is located between the two Danube intersections.
 History tells the tower was only built within 20 months.
 The tower has a rotating cafe-restaurant offering Viennese specialties.
 You can enjoy the 360° panoramic scenery while enjoying your melange up here.

 Spanish Riding School

 This riding school was founded in the year 1572 making it the oldest in the world.
 To watch the horse show, you must have booked the place month in advance.

 The oldest buildings and historical structures of Vienna truly manifest man’s ingenuity.
 The structures adorned with different pieces of ornaments made of various materials also showcase the European’s love of art.
 Vienna has been one of the most famous destinations that tourists will definitely consider visiting.
 You will surely feast on the colors and the wonders of art that are mostly man-made.
-They are historic as well since famous personas in the history have once lived their chivalric lives in Vienna.
+Seeing those on this list of top tourist attractions in Vienna may make you want to stay longer.

 photos courtesy of MarieKhan.com